juliasabatel/Sharks_proyecto/README.md

 🛳 Types of shark deaths

+The following graph shows how, based on the variable 'Type', the number of deaths due to shark attacks has been given.

 <img width="998" alt="Captura de Pantalla 2022-11-01 a las 8 53 58" src="https://user-images.githubusercontent.com/29893993/199186855-b27a52a0-f0aa-4c97-ae71-5e7691d1b4c9.png">

 🌍 Know which are the countries with more shark deaths

+Below is the table resulting from the search for our target, the number of shark attack fatalities by country.
+Clearly it can be seen that the USA is the country with the highest number of fatal attacks.

 <img width="1066" alt="Captura de Pantalla 2022-11-01 a las 8 41 25" src="https://user-images.githubusercontent.com/29893993/199184218-443e4978-4f65-43ed-bd2a-794443d581f8.png">

 🦈 Shark attack deaths by sex

+Finally, through the cleaning performed, it is interesting to see the higher number of shark attack fatalities based on the sex of the victim.
+The following graph clearly shows how the high number of female cases fail to survive a shark attack.

 <img width="760" alt="Captura de Pantalla 2022-11-01 a las 8 52 44" src="https://user-images.githubusercontent.com/29893993/199186876-5b9a38b1-6c81-447b-9963-330c8361e7b7.png">

 🌡 Export and analysis

+Finally we export the database.

+📝 One of the most interesting things about this project is that it is infinite so we will continue cleaning and analyzing tables to have the results as concrete as possible.